-Building Information Modelling (BIM) describes the process of designing a building collaboratively using one comprehensive system of computer models.
-The process involves the generation and management of, information rich, digital representation of both the physical and functional characteristics of a facility.
+Building Information Modelling (BIM) describes the process of designing a building collaboratively using one comprehensive system computer model.
+The process involves the generation and management of information rich, digital representation of both the physical and functional characteristics of a facility.

-Our site seeks to provide you with the BIM data for all MBH brick products in formats which we hope will suit the various software packages that are available for Building Information Modelling.
+This website and our alternative dedicated platform bimbricks.com seeks to provide you with extensive BIM data for all Michelmersh brick and paver products in varying formats to suit the various software packages that are available for Building Information Modelling.

 Use our ‘Product Selector’ to find a product from any of our brands, complete the BIM section, and you can download the appropriate files.
 Further information or help on the properties of these files and how to use them can be found in the help section.

 Our files have been upgraded to version 4, with the most advanced materials on the market, including additional software versions in Revit 2018 and Revit 2021.
 In addition we are the first brick manufacturer to also offer our files in Vectorworks, Archicad, Bentley, IFC, 3DS Max and Dwg which can be found on the this link.

 BIM Data Links

 Design, Construction & Technical Guidance

 A list of technical queries covering all aspects of brick design, building, maintenance, sustainability and much more:

 Here you will find group policies including Environmental, Quality, Health & Safety along with Declarations of Performance and site specific certificates: